 Dear Colleagues, Students and Friends,

 The full-time and part-time faculty of Notre Dame de Namur University are organizing a union, and we ask for your support.
 We're asking the administration to voluntarily recognize our union; under federal law, the administration and the board of trustees can voluntarily recognize a union of the entire faculty.
 We believe that unionization is necessary if we hope to continue to provide our students a high-quality education.
+By forming a union, we gain a voice and the opportunity to work with administration to make Notre Dame De Namur University the best place it can be for students and faculty.

 Over the last decade, we've grown increasingly concerned about the deteriorating working conditions of faculty here.
 Although our students' tuition has increased 13% over the past five years, faculty salaries have stagnated and are now the lowest in the entire Bay Area.
 Many faculty experience a lack of support and transparency in the administration's dealings with us.
 We struggle to "create community among those with whom we work and with those we serve" when so many of us are contingent faculty.
 This year, around 75% of instructors work part time, teaching more than half of our courses.
 Part-time instructors often experience the cancellation of teaching appointments at the last minute and changes to their contracts after they have begun teaching.
 Their low pay scale, combined with a 3-class per semester limit on their teaching load, means many must teach at multiple institutions to afford the rent.
 The long commute between jobs saps energy from the classroom.
 Full-time faculty have witnessed a slow reduction of tenured faculty over the years and an increase in workload, despite the recent WASC Report's recommendation to reduce faculty workload.